brandonnguyen257/Stock-Portfolio-Visualizer/README.md

 <b>Project Inspiration</b>

-This projects was inspired by a popular brokerage application, Robinhood.
+This project was inspired by a popular brokerage application, Robinhood.
 The goal of this project was to see if I could recreate a similar user experience with some additional features.

 <b>Files</b>